bhrutledge/jahhills.com/README.md

 ## Deployment

-Run the test suite with `make test`
+Run the test suite with `make test`.

 Dump local content changes with `make dumpdata`.

 Commit and push to GitHub.

-Update web host and restart server with `make deploy webapp=jahhills`
+Update web host and restart server with `make deploy webapp=jahhills`.